moranenzo/Tile-Arrangement-Solver/README.md

 ├── tests/                       # Unit tests for each module │   ├── test_A_star.py           # Tests for A*
 │   ├── test_bfs.py              # Tests for BFS
+│   ├── test_bfs_improved.py     # Tests for Improved BFS
 │   ├── test_grid_from_file.py   # Tests for Grid functions
-│   ├── test_is_sorted.py        # Tests for Solver algorithms
+│   ├── test_is_sorted.py        # Tests for sorted state detection
-│   └── test_swap.py             # Tests for Graph functions
+│   └── test_swap.py             # Tests for swap operations in the grid
 │
-├── main.py                      # Main script to execute the solver and visualize results ├── README.md                    # Project overview and instructions (this file) └── requirements.txt             # Python packages necessary for the proper functioning of the project.
+├── main.py                      # Script to run algorithms for solving and testing solutions ├── run_game.py                  # Main script to launch the interactive game ├── README.md                    # Project overview and instructions (this file) └── requirements.txt             # Python packages necessary for the proper functioning of the project.
 </pre>